• Cake

 what is a crumb coat on cake

 Do keep in mind that the longer the amount of time between baking your cake layers, decorating them, and serving them, the less fresh your cake will be.
+I have lots of details and sample timelines for making cakes ahead of time here.
 A typical timeline for me looks like:

 • Day 1: Bake cake layers + make buttercream